Check preblestreet.volunteerhub.com for the most up-to-date needs.

-Every Thursday we distribute food to approximately 120 needy families.
-We need help 10am-12noon sorting fresh food donations.
-We also need help 12:45-3:30pm setting up the dining room for distribution, distributing food, and then cleaning up afterward.
+Every Tuesday-Saturday we distribute food to approximately 400 families in need.
+We need help 8am-12pm sorting fresh food donations.
+We also need help 1-4pm setting up for distribution, distributing food, and then cleaning up afterward.

-We provide free clothing to youth and adults in need.
-Volunteers help sort donations, fold clothes, restock shelves, and keep the closets clean and organized.
+We provide emergency clothing and toiletries to youth and adults in need.
+Volunteers help accept and sort donations, fold clothes, restock shelves, and keep the Receiving Center clean and organized.